markusfrenzel/runpress/README.txt

 === RunPress ===
 Contributors: markusfrenzel
-Tags: runpress,runtastic,running,tracking,sport,sports,gps,import runtastic,database,import,run
+Tags: runpress,runtastic,running,nordicwalking,cycling,mountainbiking,racecycling,hiking,treadmill,ergometer,tracking,sport,sports,gps,import runtastic,database,import,run
 Donate link: http://markusfrenzel.de/wordpress/?page_id=2336
 Requires at least: 3.3.1
-Tested up to: 4.3.1
+Tested up to: 4.4.0
 Stable tag: 1.2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html

-Imports your running activities from the Runtastic website.
+Imports your sports activities (running, nordicwalking, cycling, mountainbiking, racecycling, hiking, treadmill, ergometer) from the Runtastic website.
 Displays the data via shortcodes on your webpage.
 Widget included.

 == Description ==
-Do you ever want to display your running activities from Runtastic.com on your own Website?
+Do you ever want to display your sports activities from Runtastic.com on your own Website?
 This is no problem any longer.

 RunPress gives you the opportunity to query the Runtastic website by using your Runtastic username and password.
-It imports your Runtastic running activities (and at the moment ONLY the running activities) into a table of your wordpress installation.
+It imports your Runtastic sports activities (running, nordicwalking, cycling, mountainbiking, racecycling, hiking, treadmill, ergometer) into a table of your wordpress installation.

-You will be capable of viewing your runtastic running activities in the admin backend.
+You will be capable of viewing your runtastic sports activities in the admin backend.
 By the use of shortcodes you're able to show your activities on non-admin pages of your site like posts and pages.
 Use the shortcode generator to easily create the needed shortcodes without any programming knowledge.

-A widget is included to show your very latest running activity, your high-scores or the last 5 running activities in a table.
+A widget is included to show your very latest sport activity, your high-scores or the last 5 sports activities in a table.

 RunPress is continuously under development.
 Just share your wishes with me and I'll have a look at them.